 - help pupils appreciate and celebrate human achievements and aspirations.

-- establish an environment within which teaching and non-teaching staff, school managers, advisory colleagues, parents and future parents can work together for the successful achievement of these aims.
+- establish an environment within which teaching and non-teaching staff, academy managers, advisory colleagues, parents and future parents can work together for the successful achievement of these aims.

 The short-term plans at Newquay Junior Academy are those that our teachers write on a weekly basis.
 These are used to set out the learning objectives for each session, and to identify what resources, activities and teaching strategies are going to be used in the lesson to ensure progress of all.

 When planning and evaluating the success of our curriculum we always give consideration to the following: